Arsenal to assess Bukayo Saka injury as Mikel Arteta hails 'attitude' in Sheffield United win

 But the Blades will have Sander Berge back in training next week with a view to him returning to the side in a fortnight.
 The Blades are on 14 points, so what goals have been set between now and the end of the season?

-Heckingbottom added: "We want to catch West Brom.
+Heckingbottom added: "We want to catch West Brom [in 19th place].
 It's got big meaning in terms of pride and it's got a financial reward as well.
 Forget the idea of 20 points.
 We can't shy away from the position we're in.
 We have to attack these moments in the best possible way to make us stronger.

 "The players have to learn from this and be in a position to come out stronger if it ever happens again.
 We have older players who can help the younger ones who can help develop a mentality.
-It's only then that the good times can come back through doing that."
+It's only then that the good times can come back."

 What's next?